 On your Actions panel within Tripwire Enterprise, duplicate the AWS – Custom Action and set an appropriate name.
 In the command line edit box, set an appropriate element name in the element field and use the following in the command field replacing <detector_id> with your own detector id: "guardduty get-findings-statistics --detector-id <detector_id> --finding-statistic-types COUNT_BY_SEVERITY”

 Once again on the Actions panel, create a Content Conditional Action.
 This action allows for performing additional actions based on any data condition.

+Create a condition to match the content returned by our custom action.
+This example will match findings with an 8, 9, or 10 severity.
 On the True tab, add your own response action.
 You have numerous options here for notifications, but for our example, we’ll use an E-mail action, so we will be notified by email if there are severe findings.

 Step 3.
 Assign Conditional Action To Rule

 On the Rules tab, find the AWS – External Rule under Cloud Management Assessor Rules.
 On the AWS – External Rule Actions tab, simply add the conditional action we created in step two.
 Now, when we run the Cloud Management Assessor tasks, we will gather GuardDuty finding severity data within Tripwire Enterprise.
 If there are findings with a severity greater than 8.0, we will be notified via e-email.
 AWS GuardDuty is a new feature that will likely be changing as more events and options are added.
 You may need to update your AWS CLI application in order to access this new functionality.
 Learn how to ensure the secure configuration of your cloud management console here.